Project: Social Accountability Knowledge, Skills, Action and Networking in Mozambique

 Executing Agency: Concern Universal Mozambique

-Over the last decade, Mozambique has achieved substantial progress in transitioning from a post-conflict situation.
-Its economy has grown at a steady pace of above 6% since 2009 and inflation rates still down in the single digits.
-This stable macroeconomic outlook has translated in a large influx of investments in the energy and natural resources sectors as well as in new infrastructure projects.
+Over the last decade, Mozambique has achieved substantial progress in transitioning out of conflict.
+Its economy has grown at a steady pace above 6% since 2009 and inflation rates are still in the single digits.
+This stable macroeconomic outlook has translated into a large influx of investments in the energy and natural resources sectors and new infrastructure projects.
 However, despite growing economic rates, poverty reduction efforts have lagged.
 Mozambique is one of the poorest countries in the world, according to the 2011 Human Development Index.
 The health and nutritional needs of vulnerable populations remain underserved across the country.

 At the local level, there are concerns about limited capacity and governance challenges that may impair the effective use of public resources in the health sector.
-Against this background, the country is currently undergoing a decentralization process that has the potential to improve health service delivery and enhance public participation in decision-making, but this has also the potential to exacerbate existing governance challenges due to the lack of both adequate accountability mechanisms and a strong civil society with the capacity to engage with local authorities.
+Against this background, the country is currently undergoing a decentralization process that has the potential to improve health service delivery and enhance public participation in decision-making.
+These changes also have the potential to exacerbate existing governance challenges due to the lack of both adequate accountability mechanisms and a strong civil society with the capacity to engage with local authorities.

-Concern International, an organization with vast experience in the health sector, has been awarded a GPSA grant to improve the quality of life for poor and vulnerable populations by improving health service delivery quality through the use of social accountability mechanisms.
+Concern Universal, an organization with experience in the health sector, has been awarded a GPSA grant to improve the quality of life for poor and vulnerable populations by improving health service delivery quality using social accountability mechanisms.
 More specifically, the program aims to achieve this by: 1) building the capacity of local CSOs to apply social accountability tools, such as citizen scorecards and social audits, and strengthening their internal governance structures; 2) increasing citizen access to information to monitor services and fostering dialogue between CSOs and governments around health issues in two provinces: 3) collecting and disseminating knowledge related to project intervention at local and national level through media and CSOs.

-The GPSA grant will help Concern Universal Mozambique to attain the following results:
+The GPSA grant has helped Concern Universal Mozambique to attain the following results thus far, that:

 To learn more about the project, watch more videos through clicking on the following links: